Designing the most innovative models of care in partnership with our stakeholders

 Patients, Local Communities and Indigenous Communities

-We are including patients and patient representatives at all levels of our planning to ensure patient voices are always present and inform our decision making as we design new models to deliver innovative, excellent and compassionate care.
+We are including patients and patient representatives at all levels of our planning to ensure patient voices are always present and inform our decision making as we design new models to deliver innovative, excellent and person-centred compassionate care.
 Learn more about how we are engaging patients and local communities.

 Staff, Physicians, Researchers